 AUTHORITY

-1. Criminal Offender Record Information is information identified through fingerprint submission to the Department of Justice with a criminal record or "no record."
-It is confidential information disseminated to certain agencies authorized by statute for fulfilling employment, licensing and certification and volunteer duties.
+Criminal Offender Record Information is information identified through fingerprint submission to the Department of Justice (“DOJ”) with a criminal record or “no record.”
+It is confidential information disseminated to certain agencies authorized by statute for fulfilling employment, licensing and certification, and volunteer duties.

-2. Penal Code Sections 11075-11081 make the Attorney General responsible for the security and privacy of criminal offender record information in California.
-Penal Code Section 11105 (b)(10) authorizes access by the County of Napa to criminal record offender information for purposes of fulfilling employment, certification or licensing duties, so long as access is specifically authorized by the Board of Supervisors.
+Pursuant to Penal Code Sections 11075-11081, the Attorney General is responsible for the security and privacy of criminal offender record information in California.
+Penal Code Section 11105 (b)(10) authorizes Napa County to access criminal record offender information for the purposes of fulfilling employment, certification or licensing duties, so long as access is specifically authorized by the Board of Supervisors.

-Penal Code Section 11105.3 authorizes a human resource agency or any employer access to criminal offender record information relating to certain sex and drug offenses for persons/employees having supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired.
-The Attorney General has developed regulations governing the release of criminal offender record information to make specific the requirements of the statute.
-The regulations require each agency to adopt written regulations, and this Criminal Record Security Policy and Procedures has been prepared to comply with that requirement.
+Penal Code Section 11105.3 authorizes a human resource agency or any employer to access criminal offender record information relating to certain sex and drug offenses for persons/employees having supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired.

-II.
-POLICY

 26 US Code Section 6103 and Internal Revenue Service (IRS) Publication 1075 require policies for background investigations of individuals granted access to Federal Tax Information (FTI).
 These investigations include review of FBI fingerprinting results, local law enforcement background checks (in the places where an individual has lived, worked, or attended school in the last 5 years), and validation of eligibility to work legally in the United States.

 RECORDS SECURITY OFFICER

-The Human Resources Director, or his or her designee, shall be the Records Security Officer (hereafter collectively referred to as “Records Security Officer").
+The Director of Human Resources, or their designee, shall be the Records Security Officer (hereafter collectively referred to as “Records Security Officer”).
 Any questions regarding the security and privacy of criminal offender record information are to be resolved by the Records Security Officer.

+POLICY

+Fingerprints and DOJ Background Checks

+As a condition of employment, the Sheriff’s Office or authorized fingerprinting agency shall take fingerprints of new employees and certain categories of current employees.
+The Sheriff’s Office shall also be responsible for accompanying background checks of new employees and certain categories of current employees as described below.
+Employees shall make themselves available to be fingerprinted and shall provide a background check authorization form, when applicable, prior to receiving their first payment for performance of duties, or as soon thereafter as practicable.

 Those persons who are required to submit to fingerprinting as a condition of employment include the following: